jhuckaby/s3-api/docs/CLI.md

 s3 backup LOCAL_DIR S3_URL
 ```

 The `backup` command makes a backup of a local filesystem directory, and uploads an archive to S3 for safekeeping.
-The archive file can be in `.zip`, `.tar` or `.tar.gz` format.
+The archive file can be in `.zip`, `.tar`, `.tar.gz`, `.tar.xz` or `.tar.bz2` format.
 Example:

 ```sh
 s3 backup /path/to/files s3://my-bucket/backups/mybackup-[yyyy]-[mm]-[dd].zip